A beast does not know that he is a beast, and the nearer a man gets to being a beast, the less he knows it.

 -spend time with positive people.

 -click less!
-“Reading makes you smarter, clicking around doesn’t.”
+Read more (and interact with others).
 Yes, get away from your computer.
 Take yourself outside and find a beautiful place to relax and read a book (a real book is much better), listen to music, or take a walk.
 Anything without social media.

 -exercise regularly and maintain a healthy diet.
 It straightens you physically and emotionally.